This post may contain affiliate links. Please read my Privacy Policy.

 What is Falafel?

-Baking Soda: A small amount of baking soda is used to lift the patties and make them less dense.
+- Baking Soda: A small amount of baking soda spreads the patties and gives rise.

 Instructions